pchemguy/ChatGPTExploratoryPrompting/ChatGPT_Interaction_QnA.md

 ### Q: Tell me about the current model set context
 ### Q: Tell me about current temporary context.

+### Q: Show me temporary context and explain how I can modify it

 ### Q: Give me detailed information about the current persistent context

 ### Q: Tell me about the current contents of persistent memory